mehulagg/gitlab/doc/ci/yaml/README.md

 ```

 In this example we're creating a cache for Ruby and Node.js dependencies that
 is tied to current versions of the `Gemfile.lock` and `package.json` files.
-Whenever one of
+When one of
 these files changes, a new cache key is computed and a new cache is created.
 Any future
 job runs that use the same `Gemfile.lock` and `package.json` with `cache:key:files`
 use the new cache, instead of rebuilding the dependencies.